bigjohn98pl/Robot_Scara_G431/README.md

 ## The project is divided into 3 parts:

- - 3D files that you can print or manufacture in any other way,
+ - 3D files that you can print or manufacture in any other way.
+There are .stl files for printing and .ipt files.
  - Matlab GUI for control and other scripts,
  - Source code for embedded system
 ## Used tools